Please follow Complete 2 Part dosing instructions:

-If your tank alkalinity is within 6.7-8 dKH and Calcium between 380-440 ppm, start dosing equal parts of P1 and P2 based on the P1 daily volume determined earlier.
+Alternatively, if you don't know the calcium consumption and if your tank alkalinity is within 6.7-8 dKH and Calcium between 380-440 ppm, start dosing equal parts of P1 and P2 based on the P1 daily volume determined earlier.
 These doses should be divided into as many small doses as possible and dosed throughout the day (ideally at least one dose of each part per hour).
 Note: P1 and P2 should be dosed at least 15 minutes apart to avoid chemical interference.

 If your tank alkalinity is above 8dKH, stop the dosing of any alkalinity solutions and allow your tank alkalinity to drop to a value between 6.7-8.0 dKH.
 Similarly, if your tank’s calcium is above 440 ppm stop all calcium addition until calcium drops to a value between 380-440 ppm.

 If your calcium is above 440 ppm you should not begin dosing P2 until your calcium level is below the recommended value of 440ppm.
 However, you can dose P1 as needed.

 If your alkalinity is within the recommended range and your calcium or other elements are low, please use the individual elements we offer to adjust them.
 Do not attempt to use Complete to increase individual elements, e.g. Calcium, Magnesium, etc., as Complete was not formulated for this purpose, and doing so will likely result in the overdose of other elements.